Silicon pinhole strip defects and their impact on ATLAS Inner Tracker HV current measurement: Observations of pinhole-like connections on ITk modules

 \subsubsection{On staves}

 At BNL, the same electrical QC is performed on completed staves after module loading.
 Pinholes have also been observed on several staves at BNL.
 On one stave, called Stave 8, the AMAC saturation was tracked over time.
 None of the modules exhibited abnormal ADC counts at 0V bias before loading.
-The distribution of AMAC counts at 0V on one side of Stave 8 is shown in Figure \ref{fig:Jsidecounts}.
+The distribution of AMAC counts at 0V and ABCs powered on one side of Stave 8 after loading is shown in Figure \ref{fig:JsidecountsDCDCOn}.
 Three modules exhibit counts drastically reduced from the expected value, suggesting pinholes were introduced during the loading process.
-This is most likely due to the tooling that is used to place modules onto the stave, which was subsequently improved.
+When ABCs are unpowered, AMAC counts from these modules with pinholes are inflated, as shown in Figure \ref{fig:JsidecountsDCDCOff}.
+This introduction of pinholes is most likely due to the tooling that is used to place modules onto the stave, which was subsequently improved.

 A major issue facing module and stave production is the formation of cracks on sensors during the thermal cycling of the stave \cite{IAKOVIDIS2024169241, Tishelman-Charny:2024Hh}.
 While several cracking remediation strategies have been investigated and some were proven effective in solving the issue, the understanding of pinholes and their relation to cracking can be a useful diagnostic tool.